 Mentoring in the Missouri Conference is specific to the process for licensed or ordained ministry.
 Often this process is used in the church/ministry setting so that a “more experienced” person can share with and help a “less experienced” person in the life and ministry issues that are faced.
 The expert is the Mentor since they have been through many experiences themselves and can share their learnings from those experiences.
 The Mentor can guide the person through the challenges with encouragement, support, prayer, etc., with helpful suggestions of what could or needs to be done.

 Take a Basic Coach Training course or equivalent.
-Contact the Centers for Pastoral Excellence or Congregational Excellence to determine equivalency.
-Complete an application for published (ICF-certified) and unpublished (BCT + experience) lists from the Centers for Pastoral or Congregational Excellence.
+Contact the Centers for Leadership Excellence or Congregational Excellence to determine equivalency.
+Complete an application for published (ICF-certified) and unpublished (BCT + experience) lists from the Centers for Leadership or Congregational Excellence.
 Completion of an application does not guarantee employment as a coach in the Conference.